Meet Us. Join Us. Support Us.

 Who we serve

 ECCO serves men and women experiencing a wide array of challenges including financial distress.
 Our programs reach senior citizens, the disabled, unemployed or underemployed, veterans, families living in generational poverty, and those experiencing situational poverty.
 We support those battling serious health conditions, fleeing domestic violence, or experiencing homelessness.
-All ECCO services are available to those who live and work East of the Cooper River in the 10 zip codes noted below who are qualified by their income level.
+All ECCO services are available to those who live or work East of the Cooper River in the 10 zip codes noted below, who are qualified by their income level.
 Income qualifications are based on 250% of the Federal Poverty Guidelines.
 There are several programs including medical services, prescription assistance, dental services, and the Asset Development Program that are available to Tri-county (Charleston, Berkeley, and Dorchester) residents.

 Areas we serve